-If you're a license owner or administrator you can free up a license/remove an allocated user in the customer portal.
+If you're a license owner or administrator you can free up a license by removing an allocated user in the customer portal.

-To remove an allocated user, click on the Remove button alongside their details in the list.
-Then confirm the removal by clicking the subsequently displayed Remove button to deactivate them.
+To remove an allocated user, click on the Remove button alongside their details in the list to deactivate them.
 A message will be displayed confirming that the user has been removed.
 This has the same effect as someone deactivating the product on their computer.

 Migrating from anonymous to identified users